ISA additional permitted subscription allowance

 The value of investments can fall as well as rise and you could get back less than you invest.
 If you’re not sure about investing, seek independent advice.

-This additional allowance, as the name suggests, doesn’t count towards your normal ISA subscription limit.
-You’ll still have your annual ISA allowance, which is £20,000 for the 2018-19 tax year.
-For example, if your partner’s ISAs stood at £20,000 when they died, the APS would allow you to pay £40,000 into ISAs this tax year.
+This additional allowance doesn’t count towards your normal ISA subscription limit.
+You’ll still have your annual ISA allowance, which is £20,000 for the 2023-24 tax year.
+For example, if your partner had £20,000 in ISAs when they died, the APS would let you pay £40,000 into ISAs this tax year.

-You can use the allowance in one go or as separate lump sums.
-There’s a time limit though, you must use your APS within three years of the date of death, or within 180 days of the completion of administration of the estate, if this is later.
+You can use the allowance either in one go or smaller sums over time.
+You’ll have three years from the date of death, or 180 days from the completion of administration of the estate, whichever is later, to use your APS.

 Qualifying for the APS

-You’ll have separate APS allowances with each ISA provider that your spouse or civil partner held ISAs with.
-If they held multiple ISAs with the same provider, the value will be combined to give one APS allowance with that provider.
+You’ll have separate APS allowances with each ISA provider that your spouse or civil partner had ISAs with.
+If they held more than one ISA with the same provider, the value will be combined to give one APS allowance with that provider.

-Your APS allowance for any cash ISAs your spouse held with Barclays Bank will be provided separately.
+Your APS allowance for any cash ISAs your spouse held with us will be provided separately.

 Using the APS

 You’ll need to request the value of your APS allowances from each ISA provider.
-They’ll confirm the value of your APS allowances and you can then make subscriptions to use them.
-Each subscription must be accompanied by an APS declaration.
+Each subscription you make to use them must be accompanied by an APS declaration.
 If investments were held in one or more ISAs, you’ll need to get a probate valuation, which can take a couple of weeks.

 Importantly, the APS is independent of the assets held in the ISAs.
 That means even if the assets are passed to another member of the family, you can still apply for the APS and fund it using cash you already hold, or money that you’ve inherited.